AwrenNuit/alum-tracker/README.md

 ## Description

 This app tracks which Prime Digital Academy alum were present at different alumni events.
-New cohorts can be added with their graduation dates.
-Alum can be added to each event they attended.
+New cohorts can be added along with their graduation dates.
+Alumni can be added to each event they attended.

 ## Technologies Used

 - React
-- React-Redux
+- Redux
 - Firebase
 - CSS
 - HTML